 We’d like everyone to have care-free holidays in Nepal but it’s important to be aware of things for your own benefit and that of others.
 It is Best Nepal Trekking’s mission to travel in a way that conserves the areas we visit and brings positive benefits to the local communities.

 Best Nepal Trekking is always worried about the negative impact that tourism has on the environment and local cultures - so here are some practical tips on responsible travel practices.

 Protect the environment – its flora, fauna, and landscapes

 Preserve the environment and wildlife - help preserve the natural environment for others to enjoy - don’t pick flowers and plants or collect pebbles.

 Help to protect endangered species and shop responsibly

 Do not buy the products made from endangered species, hardwoods or shells are often illegal.
-Don’t support activities which exploit wild animals - swimming with dolphins, watching dancing bear performances and having your photo taken with lion and tiger cubs, monkeys or snakes can done and encourage animal cruelty.
+Don’t support activities that exploit wild animals - swimming with dolphins, watching dancing bear performances, and having your photo taken with lion and tiger cubs, monkeys, or snakes can do and encourage animal cruelty.

 Help the local economy by buying local products.
 Bargaining can be fun but don’t be obsessed with getting the lowest price.
 Remember how wealthy you are compared to local people in these countries.
 Always pay fair prices.